kairosity/mp3-snapathon/README.md

 - Easily understand the purpose of this web application.
 - Quickly and easily understand how to navigate and use the application.
-- Read the competition rules and how to enter and have these be clearly explained.
+- Read the competition rules and how to enter and have these clearly explained.
 - View an application that is visually and creatively appealing and physically easy to look at.
 - Browse images entered by other people to get a sense of what the application does and how it runs.
 - Filter my browsing by keyword, or by selecting only images that have won awards.